hanchau/glogging/content/post/understanding_hyperloglog.md

 ##### Cardinality Estimation over a distributed system.
-We can clearly see that Approach 1 and Approach 2 are non scalable solutions.
-If we increase the number of elements in the stream to 2^32, then (assuming each element takes k bytes) we'll need a memory of size 2^32*k bytes which is roughly K GBs.
-On the contrary, the LogLog uses few Kilo Bytes of Memory.
+We can see that Approach 1 and Approach 2 are non-scalable solutions.
+If we increase the number of elements in the stream to 2^32, then (assuming each element takes k bytes) we'll need a memory of size 2^32*k bytes which are roughly K GBs.
+On the contrary, the LogLog uses few KiloBytes of Memory.
 In a distributed system, the Total Cardinality of the streams seen by all the components of the system can be calculated as - Assuming there are D machines in a distributed system.
 Each machine maintains its LogLog Data structure as given below.